-If you won’t join a small group, the Summit Church is not the church for you.
+If you won’t join a small group, a medium- or larger-sized church is not the church for you.

 I get it.
 I understand that small groups take up precious time out of your week.
 I understand it means you’ve got to make new friends, and some of those friends are odd ducks.
 I know that it means there’s another cadre of people in your span of care.

-I also understand that we don’t actually require that you join a Summit small group in order to join the church.
+I also understand that at our church, we don’t actually require that you join a small group in order to join the church.
 Some might disagree with that philosophy.
 I might agree with some of your disagreements.